Courting El Cortador – Authentic Spanish Tapas

 El Cortador has been awarded the Certificate of Excellence from Tripadvisor for 5 years in a row.
 There’s always a gold medal team behind a gold medal winner, and Ian has got himself a champion team that he couldn’t help but praise!

-“The most important asset in any business is your employees, you could have the best business and best ideas in the world, but if your staff aren’t as passionate as you it won’t work.
+“The most important asset in any business is your employees.
+You could have the best business and best ideas in the world, but if your staff aren’t as passionate as you it won’t work.
 We have a fantastic team behind us and we try to look after them as much as we can; giving them a good work-life balance, which is rare in the hospitality industry.
-Our ethos is happy team, happy customers, and we think this shines through from the feedback we receive about our customer service”.
+Our ethos is happy team, happy customers.
+We think this shines through from the feedback we receive about our customer service”.

 Everyone at some point wishes they could jump Back to the Future in Doc Brown DeLorean car, and make a few changes.
 Ian is no exception to this fantasy, “I wish I’d started the business 30 years ago when I had bags of energy!
 Having said that, there’s still a desire in me to open another restaurant… maybe one day!”